ryanlfoster/rsdns_php/README.txt

 	  correct the cause of the failure and POST the request again.

 	  Asynchronous call:
-	rsdns :: domain_modify('json_request','booleen keepAlive')
+	rsdns :: domain_modify('json_request','boolean keep-alive')
-	rsdns :: domain_modify_any('json_request','booleen keepAlive')
+	rsdns :: domain_modify_any('json_request','boolean keep-alive')

   4.2.8.
 Remove Domain(s)
 	  This call removes one or more specified domains from the account; when a domain is deleted, its immediate resource records are also deleted from the account.
-By default, if a deleted domain had subdomains, each subdomain becomes a root domain and is not deleted; this can be overridden by the optional deleteSubdomains parameter.
-Utilizing the optional deleteSubdomains parameter on domains without subdomains does not result in a failure.
+By default, if a deleted domain had sub-domains, each sub-domain becomes a root domain and is not deleted; this can be overridden by the optional delete Sub-domains parameter.
+Utilizing the optional delete Sub-domains parameter on domains without sub-domains does not result in a failure.
 When a domain is deleted, any and all domain data is immediately purged and is not recoverable via the API.
 So on a successful delete, subsequent requests for the deleted object should return itemNotFound (404).

 	  Asynchronous call:
-	rsdns :: domain_delete('array of domain IDs','booleen deleteSubdomains','booleen keepAlive')
+	rsdns :: domain_delete('array of domain IDs','boolean delete Sub-domains','Boolean keep-alive')

 4.3.
 Subdomains